bd2kccd/data-reader/README.md

 ### Covariance Data Validation

 And for Covariance data, the header is always required in first row, and there's no missing value marker used.
 You also don't need to exclude certain columns.
+Otherwise,its usage is very similar to the tabular data.

 ````java
 DataFileValidation validation = new CovarianceDataFileValidation(file, delimiter);